 Where to find Broadslab products

-Broadslab products are located in local ABC stores in 60-70 counties in North Carolina, and in a tri-state area including South Carolina and Georgia.
+Broadslab products are located in local ABC stores in 60-70 counties in North Carolina (and growing), and in a tri-state area including South Carolina and Georgia.
 Some of the local restaurants and bars featuring Broadslab are Moonrunner's in Garner and Chef and the Farmer in Kinston.

 Although it is fine sipping shine -- we think his products fit very nicely in any of your favorite drink recipes.
-Moonshine Margaritas, Mulled Strawberry Mojito with sugar rim, and the one he mixed up for us...Lemonade Shine.
-See the picture below for the recipe and watch the video to see Jeremy mix one up in the tasting room.
+Moonshine Margaritas, Mulled Strawberry Mojito with a sugar rim, and the one he mixed up for us...Lemonade Shine.
+See the picture below for the recipe.
 He suggests you can replace the shine with the spiced rum...some folks like it better!